mariam138/sea-conquest/README.md

     This then fixed the issue of the instructions showing regardless of the letter input.

 2. Upon initial deployment after building the start screen of the game, the game would not load in the terminal due to a **ModuleNotFoundError"** saying that the **"rich"** module was not named.
 I had initially installed the **rich** module using the git terminal, which came up with the message saying the requirement was already satisfied.
+Although I used the commant `pip3 freeze > requirements.txt` to make sure all my dependencies were in place before deployment, the **rich** module did not seem to add.
+Therefore, I manually added it into the .txt file.
+This fixed the issue and the app deployed properly.

 ## Deployment